mdp93/academic-kickstart/content/openings/_index.md

 If you already have funding, then I am happy to advise you on a project of your own choosing, as long as it broadly aligns with my interests.

 ## About Clemson University
 Clemson University is founded in 1889 and located in Clemson, South Carolina.
-It is ranked as the 27th best national public university by U.S. News & World Report in 2019.
-In 2008, 2012, 2015, U.S. News ranked Clemson as the 22nd, 25th, and 21st top public university.
+In the 2026 U.S. News & World Report rankings, Clemson is ranked **No. 36** among national public universities and is the top public institution in South Carolina.
 Clemson University is classified among “R1: Doctoral Universities – Very high research activity” by Carnegie Classification.